How to Perform Packet Loss Tests to Prevent Network Issues

 Step 3.
 Collect Packet Loss Measurements & Performance KPIs

 Once the Agents are deployed, they will start testing for packet loss in your network at 500ms.
-You can easily check if any packet loss is happening in your network on Obkio’s Network Response Time Graph or through Obkio’s automatic alerts.
+You can easily check if any packet loss is happening in your network on Obkio’s Network Response Time Graph or through Obkio’s automatic network monitoring alerts.

 packet loss tests